Free Montana State Records Search (Public Information Access)

 Due to the number of courts throughout Montana, a third-party, private search may be beneficial in looking for court documents.

 One federal district court is located in Montana.
-Federal court records are searchable through the PACER site.
+Federal court records are searchable through the Public Access to Court Electronic Records (PACER).
 Case records are $.10 per page with a $3.00 limit per single document.10

 Bankruptcy matters in Montana are handled by the District of Montana United States Bankruptcy Court.
-Because this is a federal court, bankruptcy court records can also be accessed through the Pacer site.
+Because this is a federal court, bankruptcy court records can also be accessed through the Public Access to Court Electronic Records (PACER).

 Public computers are available at the four different court offices located in: